 Play scales, arpeggios, and triads against a drone.
 This will drastically tune your ear up.
 The aim is to train your ear to become super quick at recognising if you're in or out of tune and then be able to adjust that quickly with your fingers.
 The connection between mind and body becomes much better with practice.
 You can download 12 drones for free here.

-The fretless is harder than the fretless, especially if you’re moving to it from a fretted background.
 It takes, time, it takes patience, it takes determination, but so does anything difficult that you want to master.
 Stick with it though and you will be able to make one of the most beautiful sounds in music.

 Check out more lessons.